 in-person visit or via telehealth.
 If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
-You may use a phone,
+You may use a phone, computer, tablet, or other video technology.

-Outpatient rehabilitation services I Covered services include: physical therapy, occupational therapy, and speech language therapy.
-P Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-P Prior authorization requirements may apply.
-S
+Outpatient rehabilitation services

+Covered services include: physical therapy, occupational therapy, and speech language therapy.

+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).